NUSBF/JsCoFE/manual/src/dev_task_input.rst

 will be able to accept both data objects and parameters.

 -----------------------
-Data exchange in jsCoFE
+Data exchange in |jsCoFE|
 -----------------------

-jsCoFE *tasks* exchange data in terms of *data objects*, rather than raw files.
+|jsCoFE| *tasks* exchange data in terms of *data objects*, rather than raw files.
 *Data object* may be equivalent to file, but it may be also part of a file or a combination of data from several files or their parts.
 Whenever a data exchange is required, it is done on the level of metadata objects, represented by short JSON-formatted files, which contain reference(s) to files with actual data.
-Therefore, before running on a number cruncher, jsCoFE's task must receive a metadata object, describing a particular data type, and actual files it refers to.
-By design, the metadata comes in the ``input_data`` field of task class, and actual files are put automatically by jsCoFE framework in the job's ``input`` subdirectory on the Front-End server before sending all job directory to number cruncher.
+Therefore, before running on a number cruncher, |jsCoFE|'s task must receive a metadata object, describing a particular data type, and actual files it refers to.
+By design, the metadata comes in the ``input_data`` field of task class, and actual files are put automatically by |jsCoFE| framework in the job's ``input`` subdirectory on the Front-End server before sending all job directory to number cruncher.

-Most of technical details of data exchange in jsCoFE are hidden from task developer, and knowing them should not be required for task development.
+Most of technical details of data exchange in |jsCoFE| are hidden from task developer, and knowing them should not be required for task development.
 We will demonstrate handling task input data on he example of the *Hello World!* task, introduced in :ref:`hello-world`.